HarshCasper/Rotten-Scripts/Python/Github_Issues_PRs_Scrapper/README.md

-# Script to scrape all the issues and pull requests of GitHub repo
+# GitHub-Repo Issues and PRs Scrapper

 The script retrieves all the vital info of issues and PRs of a given GitHub repo and stores them in a JSON file.
 The script captures the following data points